Piazza del Ferrarese, Bari

 How to Get There

 Piazza del Ferrarese sits at the entrance to Bari's old town, connecting the Città Vecchia with the modern Murat district.
 It's easily accessible on foot from Bari Centrale railway station, about a 20-minute walk down Corso Vittorio Emanuele II.
-Train schedules and bookings can be found on Omio.
+Use Omnio to easily compare schedules, book train tickets, and find the best prices all in one place for a hassle-free journey across Italy.

 Practical Tips on Visitng Piazza del Ferrarese